Emergency access allows users to designate and manage trusted emergency contacts, who can request access to their vault in cases of emergency.

-View: When an emergency access request is granted, this user is granted view/read access to all items in your personal Vault, including passwords of Login items.
+View: When an emergency access request is granted, this user is granted view/read access to all items in your individual vault, including passwords of login items.

 You may revoke access to a trusted emergency contact with View access at any time.

-If you are a member of an Organization, you will be automatically removed from any Organization(s) for which they are not an Owner on takeover.
-Owners will not be removed from or lose permissions to their Organization(s), however a Master Password Policy will be enforced on takeover if enabled.
-Policies that are not usually enforced on Owners (e.g. Two-step Login) will not be enforced on takeover.
+If the grantor is a member of an organization, the grantor will be automatically removed from any organization(s) for which they are not an Owner on takeover.
+Owners will not be removed from or lose permissions to their organization(s), however the master password requirements policy will be enforced on takeover if enabled.
+Policies that are not usually enforced on Owners will not be enforced on takeover.